joonyoo181/VideoUpload/README.md

 App Website (under development) could be viewed at: https://www.app-iam.com/

-**Note: The current version of this app is in a private repository as it is still under the developmen with confidential security keys**
+**Note: The current version of this app is in a private repository as it is still under the development containing confidential security keys**

 ## UI Designs
 Here are some of the UI of the app